massexchange/MXEngineering/4C Integration.md

 ##### Submitting a `BuyOrder`

-Once you've created one or more `BuyOrders` and validated that they accurately represent your intentions, you then want to submit them into the market.
+Once you've created one or more `BuyOrder`s and validated that they accurately represent your intentions, you then want to submit them into the market.

 The `BuyOrder` submission endpoint is `/market/{marketId}/group/{groupId}` and it accepts `POST` requests with no request body.